rakshitkandoria/SQL_PRACTICE/readme.md

 #### Output:
 ![Screenshot 2025-01-11 182114](https://github.com/user-attachments/assets/96632bfa-1cec-4f2e-86cf-46488c1375ea)

 ### Question 3.
-Find Employees Who Earn More than Legal
+Find all the Employees Who Earn More than all the employees of Legal department

 Problem: Find names of employees who earn more than Legal.